 I knew a holiday was coming up which meant no school but that didn’t mean we couldn’t get outside and have some learning fun.

 In the backyard book, I discovered two bird feeders we could make.
 I picked up the supplies.
 (I also forgot the crafting wire.
 I always forget something.
-Ugh.)
+Ugh.
+Which is why I love subscription boxes, ha!)

 I hunted around Pinterest and found a cute wine bottle feeder.
 Man, now I had to buy wine!
 The things a homeschool mom must do.
 Oddly my husband had no issues about this either 😉Get outside, learning about birds through bird feeders and Notebooking!Click To Tweet